Can I put all my recyclables (paper, plastic, glass etc.) in one recycling bin?

 The Township provides collection and disposal services to all single-family dwellings, all two-family dwellings and all apartments containing four or fewer dwelling units.
 Collection by the Township is optional for residential buildings of five to fifty units, but not from dumpsters.
 The Township does not collect commercial waste.

 Trash is collected once a week at curbside or from the rear yard by municipal employees.
 Residents are also required to recycle plastic, glass, aluminum food and beverage containers (comingled) and mixed paper which is collected once every two weeks by municipal employees.
-Residents are charged a Solid Waste Fee based on thier container subscription level.
+Residents are charged a Solid Waste Fee based on their container subscription level.
 There is no limit on recyclables.

 What is the Solid Waste Fund (SWF)?